 The first thing you need to do is to create an account at France-Visas website.
 This is where you will fill out the application form that you need to print and take to the visa center.
 Likewise, this is where you will book your visa appointment.

-VFS sent me instruction on how to schedule an appointment, which you may download below.
+VFS sent me instructions on how to schedule an appointment, which you may download below.

 If you have any queries, you may contact VFS directly at their email address, Info.frph@Vfsglobal.com.
 Their help center is very responsive, addressing my inquiries within business hours, the next day at the latest.

-What are the required documents for Schengen visa application
+What are the required documents for the Schengen visa application